 Sequence IVB Keyence VR-3200 Procedure REMOVE, THIS PROCEDURE WILL BE INCLUDED IN SECTION 12

 3. Terminology NOTE: MANY DEFINITIONS NEED TO BE ADDED.
 D6891 WAS LACKING.
+Do you mean we need to add this standard to the Reference Documents?
+If so, where do we use it in the text?

 3.1 Definitions: